commit-live-students/fsdse-fsdse-git-github-assignment-1/README.md

   `
 #### Linux
 * In Git packages are available via (apt)(https://wiki.debian.org/Apt)
-* From your terminal first update you apt by running below command ` sudo apt-get update
+* From your terminal first update you apt by running command ` sudo apt-get update
   `
-* Now install git by runing this command in terminal
+* Now install git by runing this command
   `
   sudo apt-get install git
   `